alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 Show any elements that only affect the current page after the Service header navigation.

-Place any [Breadcrumbs](/components/breadcrumbs/) just before the `<main>` element.
+If your service uses the [Breadcrumbs component](/components/breadcrumbs/), place them just before the `<main>` element.
 Placing them here means that the ‘Skip to main content’ link allows the user to skip all navigation links, including breadcrumbs.

 ## Changes to the GOV.UK header and Service navigation, and how they work together

-We introduced this pattern and the [Service navigation](/components/service-navigation/) component in August 2024.
+We introduced this pattern and the [Service navigation component](/components/service-navigation/) in August 2024.
 We recommend service teams start using these to show navigation links in their services.

 We’re confident that the new component is an improvement on the ‘GOV.UK header with navigation’, which we’ll deprecate in the next breaking release of GOV.UK Frontend.